-UPDATE: We explain everything here about visas for Iraq and Kurdistan
+We explain everything you need to know about visas for Iraq and Kurdistan

 Iraq is divided into two parts for travellers

-With immediate effect, people from the following countries /regions can get visa-on-arrival upon landing in Iraq.
+People from the following countries/regions can apply for a visa-on-arrival upon arrival in Iraq.

 - European Union (Belgium, Bulgaria, Cyprus, Denmark, Germany, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Croatia, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Czech Republic & Sweden)